willhowes/makers_portfolio_and_notes/week_2.md

 * Achieved by:
  * Completed the [inheritance skills workshop](https://github.com/makersacademy/skills-workshops/tree/master/week-2/inheritance).
 See below in takeaways for understanding of inheritance.

-2. Start mocking workshop and enhance understand of this feature in rspec.
+2. Start mocking workshop and enhance understanding of this feature in rspec.
 * Achieved by:
  * Starting the [mocking workshop](https://github.com/makersacademy/skills-workshops/tree/master/week-2/mocking_2).
  * Understanding the reasons we use mocking (see takeaways below).